Bowling Party Ideas: retro & modern

 - Check out this professionally made bowling cake by Cakegirls that I came across on the sweetiecakesandpies blog).
 This gave me some ideas for how you could enhance the presentation of your bowling ball birthday cake (see below).

-- What I'd suggest is displaying the cake on a strip of this wood effect contact paper to resemble a bowling lane (you can add some red arrows using card stock for extra detail).
-Then arrange some of these foam bowling pin stress-balls or cheap plastic bowling pins in a triangle at one end.
+- What I'd suggest is displaying the cake on a strip of this wood contact paper from supplier 3 to resemble a bowling lane (you can add some red arrows using card stock for extra detail).
+Then arrange some of these foam bowling pin stress-balls from supplier 5 or cheap plastic bowling pins from supplier 3 in a triangle at one end.
 Alternatively, if you want the pins to look as if they've just been struck by the ball, like in the photo, just apply the contact paper to a Styrofoam block and secure the pins in place at angles with skewers.

 Food & Drink Styling